coderberry/cavneb.github.io-old/source/_posts/2013-07-08-authentication-with-emberjs-part-2.markdown

 module.exports = App;
 ```

-**Note: You may have to do what I did on line 10 above by adding setting the application to window.App as well.
-If you have troubles, this is likely why.**
+<div style="background-color: #FDF6E3; padding: 10px; margin-bottom: 10px;">Note: You may have to do what I did on line 10 above by adding setting the application to window.App as well.
+If you have troubles, this is likely why.</div>

 Now create the application router and add the AuthManager to the App in the *init* function.
 The reason it goes here is because it's the first thing that gets run after all the code has been loaded.